antarctica/MeshiPhi/docs/html/_sources/sections/Configuration/Mesh_construction_config.rst.txt

         }
     }

-The configuration file used for mesh construction contains information required to build the discretised environment in which the route planner operates.
+The configuration file used for mesh construction contains information required to build a discretised model of the environment.
 Information here dictates the region in which the mesh is constructed, the data contained within the mesh and how the mesh is split to a non-uniform resolution.
-The configuration file used to generate a mesh is stored in a section titled 'Mesh_info'
+The configuration file used to generate a mesh is stored in the output mesh json in a section titled 'mesh_info'.

-The 'Mesh_info' section of the configuration file contains three primary sections:
+The mesh configuration file contains three primary sections:

 ################
 Region
 ################
 The region section gives detailed information for the construction of the Discrete Mesh.
-The main definitions are the bounding region and temporal portion of interest (`longMin`, `latMin`, `longMax`, `latMax`, `startTime`, `endTime`), but also the starting shape of the spatial grid cell boxes (`cellWidth`, `cellHeight`) is defined before splitting is applied.
+The main definitions are the bounding region and temporal portion of interest (:code:`long_min`, :code:`lat_min`, :code:`long_max`, :code:`lat_max`, :code:`start_time`, :code:`end_time`), but also the starting shape of the spatial grid cell boxes (:code:`cell_width`, :code:`cell_height`) is defined before splitting is applied.
 Further detail on each parameter is given below:

 ::